 Whether you were injured as a pedestrian or you are a family member of a pedestrian who lost their life in an accident, you may have a right to recover compensation for the damage.
 Getting advice from someone who knows the laws and the legal system will provide guidance as to the next steps.

 You don’t want to hire just any lawyer to handle your pedestrian accident claim.
 You want the right lawyer.
-In San Bernardino County, contact a pedestrian accident attorney at the Law Office of Joshua Moody for a free consultation.
+In San Bernardino County, contact a pedestrian accident attorney at the Moody Law for a free consultation.